theforeman/foreman-ansible-modules/docs/testing.md

 make record_global_parameter
 ```

-# Guidedeline to writing tests
+# Guideline to writing tests

 The tests in this repository run playbooks that can be found in `tests/test_playbooks`.
 To be run, the name of the corresponding playbook must be listed in `tests/test_crud.py`.